arkeyme/s3-game/level02/Readme.md

     aws configure --profile s3-game

+Since this is not MY keys and these keys are already exposed to the world by game's author, I left them as is in command output:

     aws configure --profile s3-game
     AWS Access Key ID [None]: AKIAZBIEGK7GRYHVNWVB
     AWS Secret Access Key [None]: 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